Project credentials

 What are the prerequisites?

-Claude Code (requires a Claude subscription), GitHub CLI (gh auth login), Git, and Node.js 18+.
+An AI coding agent (Claude Code or Aider), GitHub CLI (gh auth login), Git, and Node.js 20+.
 Optional: Chrome DevTools MCP server for browser-based testing, Semgrep for enhanced security scanning.

 Does it work with existing projects?